chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `ALIVE` message, which must be sent to the iChen&reg; 4.1 Server at regular intervals.
+This class implements the `ALIVE` message, which must be sent to the iChen® 4.1 Server at regular intervals.

 If the server does not receive this message after a time-out period (configurable, initially set to 10 seconds), the client is assumed to be dead and the server may stop sending updates to the client.
 The server then may or may not terminate the connection.

 ### JSON Format Example